-During the reporting period the use of warrants under the SD Act continued to provide an important investigative tool to law enforcement agencies, with around 16 per cent more warrants being issued in 2013-14 than in 2012-13.
-This increase is consistent with previous reporting years.
-In 2012-13 around 13 per cent more warrants were issued than in 2011-12.
+During the reporting period the use of warrants under the SD Act continued to provide an important investigative tool to law enforcement agencies, with around 2 per cent more warrants being issued in 2014-15 than in 2013-14.
+This represents a modest increase when compared with previous reporting years.
+In 2013-14 around 16 per cent more warrants were issued than in 2012-13.